 The problem is not overpopulation but an attitude of consumption that not only devours the earth but dissolves our souls.
 We work frenetically, market obsessively, and consume without restriction.
 In fact, we are encouraged to do so, because consumption proves our worth.
 But we don’t need validation from Google, Amazon, or Apple to prove our worth.
 This cycle has led to the situation we now find ourselves in.
 We can’t go to the beach anymore to dream or be inspired.
 And if we go, we have to schlep along a hazmat kit so we’re not infected or fried.

 According to Pope Francis, “The earth, our home, is beginning to look more and more like an immense pile of filth.”
 If the external deserts are expanding, it is only because “the internal deserts have become so vast.”

-As for me and the rest of my summer?
-I’m only eight subway stops from Yankee Stadium.
+So, what will I do for the rest of the summer?
+Thankfully, I’m only eight subway stops from Yankee Stadium.